You'll need resource consent if your project does not comply with the rules of the District Plan.

 Wellington’s topography means you may sometimes need to use the road for your car deck or garage, or structures such as steps, fences or walls.

-Using Council-owned land for private purposes
+Use road reserve for private purposes